jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Deduction: de minimis
 (2) If the initial right of use asset under NZ IFRS 16 is $100,000 or less and the remaining term of the IFRS lease under NZ IFRS 16 is 4 years or less initially and immediately after any extension starts, then the person, as lessee for the IFRS lease, is allowed, for an income year, a deduction for a positive amount, and has income for a negative amount, for the total amount recognised by the person through their profit and loss account for the IFRS lease for the income year, if the amount is in accordance with NZ IFRS 16.
 Deduction: formula
-(3) If subsection (2) does not apply, then the person, as lessee for the IFRS lease, is allowed, for an income year, a deduction for a positive amount, and has income for a negative amount, for amounts calculated using the formula— accounting amount − add-back adjustment + impairment and revaluation adjustment − make-good and direct costs adjustment.
+(3) If subsection (2) does not apply, then the person, as lessee for the IFRS lease, is allowed, for an income year, a deduction for a positive amount, and has income for a negative amount, for amounts calculated using the formula—accounting amount − add-back adjustment + impairment and revaluation adjustment − make-good and direct costs adjustment.
 Definition of items in formula
 (4) In the formula in subsection (3),—
   (a) accounting amount is the total amount recognised by the person through their profit and loss account for the IFRS lease for the income year, if the amount is in accordance with NZ IFRS 16: